 18. Why Are You Leaving Your Last Job?

 Many interviewers would ask you this question to test how appropriately you answer them.
-They perhaps want to see whether you really look forward to this career shift or the salary attracts you.
+They perhaps want to see whether you look forward to this career shift or if the salary attracts you.
 Thus, you must speak about how you perceive the opportunity as career development instead of just a hike in your income.
 Say how you have been aiming for this position for the last few years.